gitmikex/Agility/f5-agility-lab-master/docs/class7/module1/module1.rst

 |image9|

-Return to the BIG-IQ GUI and verify that all indicators have returned to green.
-(Again, this may take a minute or two)
+12. Return to the BIG-IQ DNS Sync Group page and click on Refresh Status button again, and verify that all indicators have returned to green.

 |image10|